belodetek/black.box/README.md

 ```
 * carry on from step [#3](#instructions) in LAN mode

+> if your screen devices are on the same L2 bridge as the QEMU VM, ensure DNS is pointing to the gateway IP.

 ## Linux
 * [download](http://www.qemu-project.org/download/) and install QEMU for your distribution
 * download, uncompress an resize the [.img](https://s3.eu-central-1.amazonaws.com/belodetech/blackbox-qemux86_64.img.gz) file